 10. TEAM COMPOSITION: Once a team has been registered, the team must fish together throughout the year to be eligible for point accumulation and qualification for the Championship.
-Both members of a team must fish the first event together to establish the team.
+Both members of a team must fish their first event together to establish the team, exception; for teams who have fished three or more tournaments together during the previous year, their team will be considered established unless otherwise changed before their first event of the season.
 After the establishment of a team, in the event one partner cannot fish a tournament, the remaining partner may fish that tournament alone.
 Throughout the year a representative of the original team may fish only one tournament alone to accumulate points.

-11. GUIDES: Individuals, who are serving as a licensed guide or are paid for guiding on tournament waters within the previous 30 day period, are not eligible to compete in the American Couples Series events on that lake(s).
+11. GUIDES: Individuals, who are serving as a licensed guide or are paid for guiding on tournament waters within the previous 30-day period of a schedule event, are not eligible to compete in the American Couples Series events on that lake(s).

 12. SAFETY: Safety is paramount and anglers must recognize that; Fishing from an open boat in itself is inherently dangerous, and as a result American Bass Anglers seeks to limit those hazards with reasonable safety rules.

 i.)
 Safe boat conduct and speed limits must be observed at all times by competitors.
 During official practice and competition, competitors must wear a US Coast Guard-approved chest-type life preserver and must be worn at all times while the combustion engine is in gear.
-Contestants under 14 years of age must wear a PFD during tournament hours while in the boat.
 This life preserver must also be strapped, snapped or zippered securely and maintained in that condition until the combustion engine is no longer in gear.
 Violation of this rule shall be reason for disqualification.
 “Fanny Pack” preservers are not allowed.
 In the event a boat is being towed, all anglers in the towed boat must wear a life preserver.

 ii.)
 Tournament officials may delay, shorten, restrict tournament waters or cancel the start of an official tournament day because of bad weather or other factors that would endanger the safety of the competitors.